MarcKaufmann/R-Coding/class1/pre-class1-message.md

 GitHub Account and Repository

 1. Go to the github repository for this class: https://github.com/MarcKaufmann/R-Coding
-2. Complete all the steps in Lecture 0: Technical Prerequisites before Class 1
+2. Complete all the steps in README.md under *Lecture 0: Technical Prerequisites before Class 1*

 Syllabus and where to get updates